 There is no specific normal or abnormal level of PSA in the blood.
 In the past, most doctors considered PSA levels of 4.0 ng/mL and lower as normal.
 Therefore, if a man had a PSA level above 4.0 ng/mL, doctors would often recommend a prostate biopsy to determine whether prostate cancer was present.

 However, more recent studies have shown that some men with PSA levels below 4.0 ng/mL have prostate cancer and that many men with higher levels do not have prostate cancer.
 In addition, various factors can cause a man’s PSA level to fluctuate.
 For example, a man’s PSA level often rises if he has prostatitis or a urinary tract infection.
 Prostate biopsies and prostate surgery also increase PSA level.
 Conversely, some drugs—including finasteride and dutasteride, which are used to treat BPH—lower a man’s PSA level.
 PSA level may also vary somewhat across testing laboratories.
-Pinnacle BioLabs PSA micro® has a cutoff level of 4.0 ng/mL exactly.
-Reports of PSA micro are qualitative, indicating "normal" (for below 4.0 ng/mL) or "elevated" (for above 4.0 ng/mL) because a definite consensus regarding exact levels have not been reached in the medical community.
-The graphic below explains why:
+Pinnacle BioLabs HOMELAB PSA micro® has quantitative, numerical electronic reporting tool that allows customers to monitor PSA levels over time.
+Much like Hemoglobin A1C levels, PSA levels should be looked at regularly, and "spikes" or "dips" in PSA should be addressed according to your physician's understanding of your overall health.

 Another complicating factor is that studies to establish the normal range of PSA levels have been conducted primarily in populations of white men.
 Although expert opinions vary, there is no clear consensus regarding the optimal PSA threshold for recommending a prostate biopsy for men of any racial or ethnic group.